|

 December 2003

-JOHN H. WATSON, M.D. - Larry Millett
+OF JOHN H. WATSON, M.D. - Larry Millett

-(American Chronicles of Sherlock Holmes Series No. 2) Here is yet another "newly
+(American Chronicles of Sherlock Holmes Series No. 2) Here

-discovered" manuscript by Dr. Watson.
-The year is 1896 and St. Paul's magnificent Winter
+year is 1896 and St. Paul's magnificent Winter Carnival is underway

-Carnival is underway where Holmes and Watson are summoned by a powerful railway magnate
+where Holmes and Watson are summoned by a powerful railway magnate

 named James J. Hill.
-A wealthy young man disappears on the eve of his wedding and his
+A wealthy young man disappears on the eve of

-fiance suspiciously discards her wedding dress.
-A grisly discovery is made and the "game
+A grisly discovery is made and the "game is afoot".
+Holmes even

-is afoot".
-Holmes even takes up with a part-time private investigator and saloon keeper
+takes up with a part-time private investigator and saloon keeper

 named Shadwell Rafferty.
-Don't let the occupation fool you, he is a quick thinker and
+Don't let the occupation fool you, he is

-that is just what Holmes likes!
+a quick thinker and that is just what Holmes likes!

-Amazon US -
+US - Amazon

-Amazon UK -
+UK - Amazon

-(Paperback/Hardcover/Audio Cassette)
+CA (Paperback/Hardcover/Audio Cassette) |

 |